SoftwareAG/c8y-docs/content/web/upgrade-bundle/upgrading-to-angular-15.md

 - Use Node version `^14.20.0 || ^16.13.0 || ^18.10.0`.
 - Delete `node_modules` and reinstall them.

 - Token hooks were deprecated and replaced by function hooks.
-Check the table below to see to which function hooks the token hooks have been migrated.
+Check the table below to see to which function hooks the token hooks have been migrated to.

 Deprecated HOOK Tokens and Their Replacements
 | Deprecated Token    | Replaced By       |